 *Amal Clooney, Human Rights Attorney

-This soon-to-be powerful working mom makes our list not because she’s married to gorgeous George Clooney, but because she’s one of the most powerful human rights attorneys in the world.
+This powerful new working mom to twins Ella and Alexander makes our list not because she’s married to gorgeous George Clooney, but because she’s one of the most powerful human rights attorneys in the world.
 Amal knows first-hand what it’s like to be a refugee, as her parents fled war-torn Lebanon for Europe in the early 1980s.
 Earning law degrees from Oxford and NYU, she clerked for Supreme Court Justice Sonia Sotomayor (then a former federal appeals judge).
 Fluent in Arabic and French, Amal takes on crimes against humanity, representing the country of Armenia in its fight for recognition of the Armenian Genocide, and she went on CNN to defend Yazidi (a religion that combines Zoroastrianism with Islam, Christianity and Judaism) women used as sex slaves by ISIS, demanding that ISIS members be tried for war crimes.
 She even offered to take on the war crimes of Syrian President Bashar al-Assad.
 We can’t wait to see how she mediates motherhood.